simplex-chat/simplex-chat/blog/20240314-simplex-chat-v5-6-quantum-resistance-signal-double-ratchet-algorithm.md

 - because of the lack of proofs or guarantees that post-quantum cryptography delivers on its promise, these algorithms can only be used in hybrid encryption schemes to augment conventional cryptography, and never to replace it, contrary to some expert recommendations, as DJB explains in this [blog post](https://blog.cr.yp.to/20240102-hybrid.html).
 - they are much more computationally expensive and less space efficient, and the encryption schemes have to balance their usability and security.
 - many of post-quantum algorithms have known patent claims, so any system deploying them accepts the risks of patent litigation.
-- the silver lining to all these limitations is that the risk of appearance of commercially viable quantum computers in the next decade may be strongly exaggerated, possibly to justify the current R&D funding for both computers and algorithms development.
+- the silver lining to these limitations is that the risk of appearance of commercially viable quantum computers in the next decade may be exaggerated.

-So, to put it bluntly, post-quantum cryptography is a remedy against the illness that nobody has, without any guarantee that it will work.
-The closest analogy in the field of medicine is _snake oil_, although, in fairness to snake oil, it was usually sold to cure the real illnesses people already had, not the future ones.
+So, to put it bluntly and provocatively, post-quantum cryptography can be compared with a remedy against the illness that nobody has, without any guarantee that it will work.
+The closest analogy in the history of medicine is _snake oil_.

 <img src="./images/20240314-datacenter.jpg" width="400" class="float-to-right">

-Does it mean that post-quantum cryptography is completely useless and should be ignored?
+Does it mean that post-quantum cryptography is useless and should be ignored?
 Absolutely not.
 The risks of "record now, decrypt later" attacks are real, particularly for high profile targets, including millions of people - journalists, whistle-blowers, freedom-fighters in oppressive regimes, and even some ordinary people who may become targets of information crimes.
 Large scale collection of encrypted communication data is ongoing, and this data may be used in the future.
-So having the solution that _might_ protect you (post-quantum cryptography), as long as it doesn't replace the solution that is _proven_ to protect you (conventional cryptography), is highly beneficial in any communication solution, and has already been deployed in many tools and in some messengers.
+So having the solution that _may_ protect you (post-quantum cryptography), as long as it doesn't replace the solution that is _proven_ to protect you (conventional cryptography), is highly beneficial in any communication solution, and has already been deployed in many tools and in some messengers.

 ## How secure is end-to-end encryption in different messengers?